Automist in open plan loft conversions

 "0.18.
 There are many alternative or innovative fire suppression systems available.
 Where these are used it is necessary to ensure that such systems have been designed and tested for use in domestic buildings and are fit for their intended purpose."

-Automist is covered by an LABC Registered Detail (RD171) for use in open plan layouts in loft converted houses.
-The Registered Details scheme should allow building control officers to approve a project without a long and detailed investigation in the knowledge that the product has been rigorously checked by LABC members.
+To ease approval, Automist was registered for an LABC Registered Detail (EW171) for use with open plan layouts in loft converted houses.
+The Registered Details scheme is intended to allow building control officers to approve a project without a long and detailed investigation, in the knowledge that the product has been rigorously checked by LABC members.
 For an installation to be EW171 compliant, it must follow the Automist Technical Guide requirements and also include a fire door between ground and first floor.

 Automist gives two critical benefits, whilst reducing cost and disruption: